floriandendorfer/replication-code/README.md

 Subsidizing market entry raises social welfare by a bit below $2,000 per day.
 Each consumer is better off by about $0.53 per day.
 Each host gains about $8.38 per day.

-For **counterfactual 2**, we search for the welfare-maximizing subsidy $t$ at the optimal amount of the lump-sum subsidy.
+For **counterfactual 2**, we search for the welfare-maximizing subsidy $t$ **if entry/exit is efficient** (lest we conflate two distinct effects of $t$, on consumer booking decisions and hosts' decisions to enter or exit the market).
+As hosts raise their prices in response to $t$ being paid to consumers, they will enter the market more frequently and exit the market less often.
+We adjust the lump-sum subsidy downward to keep the revenues of hosts at their efficient level.
+The function that maximizes welfare over $t$ is <code>t_prim(t,theta,c,sol,Sub,capacity,It,params)</code>.
+The forward simulation that keeps host revenues at their optimal level is <code>simulation2(theta,c,sol,t,Sub,capacity,It,params)</code>.

 In code: